babyeinstein/vibe-coding-for-pms/README.md

 - **Be specific** - Provide clear context and constraints
 - **Iterate systematically** - Use the review template to catch issues early
 - **Maintain context** - Reference your foundation documents in AI conversations

+### For Code Reviews
+- **Use the structured checklist** - Follow the PM code review workflow systematically
+- **Focus on business impact** - Prioritize issues that affect user experience and business logic
+- **Document findings clearly** - Use the review template to communicate effectively with developers
+- **Escalate appropriately** - Know when to block PRs vs. request changes vs. ask for clarification

 ## 🔧 Customization